polterguy/polterguy.github.io/documentation/magic/index.md

 #### PUT magic/system/file-system/file

-This endpoint updates the specified file on the server.
-The endpoint requires its payload as `multipart/form-data`, where **[folder]** becomes the folder of where to save the file, and the attached file becomes the file to save, assuming the file has a name specified as a part fo its MIME entity as its Content-Disposition header's `filename`.
+This endpoint creates or updates an existing file on the server.
+The endpoint requires its payload as `multipart/form-data`, where **[folder]** becomes the folder of where to save the file, and the attached file becomes the file to save, assuming the file has a name specified as a part of its MIME entity as its Content-Disposition header's `filename`.
 The endpoint can only be invoked by a root user.

 #### DELETE magic/system/file-system/folder